The Power of Pregnancy Relaxation: 4 Benefits to Enhance Your Pregnancy Journey and 7 Tips to Practice with Ease

 A 2022 systemic review published in the BMC Pregnancy and Childcare Journal, highlighted the benefits of practicing "skilled breathing and relaxation techniques" during pregnancy.
 Stating it "may positively influence self-efficacy (self-belief), the need for pharmacological support, specifically the use of epidural anaesthesia, and the memory of labour pain.”

-How can relaxation help me in pregnancy and birth?
+How can Relaxation Help me in Pregnancy and Birth?

 Relaxation helps you birth your baby:

 It sounds like a bold statement but it's true and it all comes down to science.
-Relaxation calms your body's nervous system helping you stay in your parasympathetic nervous system, the nervous system needed for your birth hormones, oxytocin and pain killing beta-endorphins, to flow.
+Relaxation calms your body's nervous system helping you stay in your parasympathetic (rest and digest) nervous system, the nervous system needed for your birth hormones, oxytocin and pain killing beta-endorphins, to flow.
 Oxytocin works your uterus (womb) muscles effectively and efficiently to contract (surge) to birth your baby.
 The more relaxed you are the more oxytocin you have.

 Relaxation reduces perception of pain: